-Deputy: Abdessamad Faik (CIC Energigune)
+Coordinator: Abdessamad Faik (CIC Energigune)

 The sub-programme on thermal energy storage (SP3) brings together researchers in thermal energy storage into a Europe-wide network.
 This organization of like-minded professionals has the goal of increasing the status of thermal energy storage technologies and research throughout Europe.